iocage/iocage_legacy/README.md

 - **Contributing**: If you would like to submit a pull request, we kindly ask you to open it against the `develop` branch.

 **FEATURES:**
-- Templates, clones, basejails, fully independent jails
+- Templates, basejails and empty jails
 - Ease of use
 - Zero configuration files
 - Rapid thin provisioning within seconds